storageos/storageos.github.io/_docs/operations/upgrades.md

 Prepare upgrade:

+1. Prepare an etcd backup if using external etcd.
-1. Make sure all nodes have the new StorageOS image pulled, so the new containers will start promptly (optional).
+1. Optionally make sure all nodes have the new StorageOS image pulled, so the new containers will start promptly.
    ```bash
 docker pull storageos/node:$NEW_VERSION
    ```